-Men and women dance to the tunes of the instruments like Thumki, Chhalla, Payri and Jhumki.
+Men and women dance to the tunes of the instruments like Thumki, Chhalla, Payri, and Jhumki.
 The drum locally known as ‘timki’ is used as the main musical instrument and the dancers dance enthusiastically on the beats of timki.
 The dancers move their feet in perfect rhythm and in to and fro style.
 They form a circle and put their arms around the waist of the next the dancer and continue dancing in a rhythmic manner, bending towards the ground and leaping forward.
-The dancers wear the ethnic costume and jewellery.
+The dancers wear ethnic costume and jewelry.
 There are many sub-varieties of Karma dance that includes the Jhumar, Ektaria, Lahaki, Sirki, etc.

-The dance performance full of vigor and energy combined with charm of the youth decked with colorful costumes in exuberance of red cloth, set in bird feathers skillfully designed ornaments made of small conch shells, brings the onlookers as well as the performers to a mood of trance and ecstasy.
+The dance performance full of vigor and energy combined with the charm of the youth decked with colorful costumes in the exuberance of red cloth, set in bird feathers skillfully designed ornaments made of small conch shells, brings the onlookers as well as the performers to a mood of trance and ecstasy.
 Karma dance is not only associated with the worship, but also has different forms in different regions of the country.

 Happy Karma!
 At a time when cutting and uprooting of trees have become a normal daily affair in the name of business and development, Karma festival reminds us of the importance of our environment — trees and nature in our life.Tweet